-3.15 Hospital Admission Review
+3.17 Hospital Admission Review

 All Hospital stays, Skilled Nursing Facilities, or treatment in partial day programs should be approved before each admission ("Hospital Admission Review").
-Maternity admissions do not initially require Hospital Admission Review; however, if complications develop and additional days are necessary, Hospital Admission Review will be required.
+Maternity admissions do not initially require Hospital Admission Review if the stay does not exceed 48 hours for an uncomplicated vaginal delivery or 96 hours for an uncomplicated cesarean delivery; however, if complications develop and additional days are necessary, Hospital Admission Review will be required.
 The Participant's Doctor may contact Anthem to establish eligibility and Waiting Periods regarding maternity admissions.
 If the Participant is admitted to the Hospital as a result of an emergency, the Participant's Hospital stay should be reviewed by Anthem within 48 hours of admission.
 The emergency room Doctor or someone authorized by the Participant can call for Hospital Admission Review.
 Network providers and facilities handle Hospital Admission Review for the Participant.
-The Participant must initiate the Hospital Admission Review process for Out of Network services.
+The Participant must initiate the Hospital Admission Review process for Out-of-Network services.
 If the Participant fails to obtain approval for an Inpatient stay, and the stay is later determined not to be Medically Necessary, the Participant may have to pay the entire Hospital bill in addition to any charges for services provided while the Participant was an Inpatient.
 Strict adherence to this procedure may not be required for services that arise over the weekend.